 Your vehicle is equipped with two Integrated Keyhead Transmitters (IKTs).
 The IKT functions as both a programmed ignition key that operates all the locks and starts the vehicle, and a remote keyless entry transmitter.
-Vehicles with a power liftgate will have a four-button IKT while vehicles without a power liftgate will have a three-button IKT.

 Your IKTs are programmed to your vehicle; using a non-programmed key will not permit your vehicle to start.
 If you lose your authorized dealer supplied IKTs, replacement IKTs are available through your authorized dealer.
 Standard SecuriLockTM keys without remote entry transmitter functionality can also be purchased from your authorized dealer if desired.